-The world is the greatest inspiration that I know.
-I see creativity and allure in the most ordinary things — scribbled graffiti, floating dandelion fluff, kind strangers, the changing shape of shadows, the pungent smell of cinnamon, raindrops sliding down a window, the silky folds of cream that stream into my morning coffee.
-I think in metaphors.
+I am enchanted by the most ordinary things — scribbled graffiti, floating dandelion fluff, kind strangers, the changing shape of shadows, the pungent smell of cinnamon, raindrops sliding down a window, the silky folds of cream that stream into my morning coffee.
 I believe in love.
 I have the impression that Life is a perpetual pas de deux between happiness and sorrow, two lovers that inextricably cannot survive without each other.
 All of my dreams come true in my imagination.

 I like to read everything, especially people.
 I believe that a novel is an author’s work of art, subjective enough to evoke a unique emotional response, and objective enough to analyze.
-Whether the medium be words, sounds, images, or fashion, artists work in a world apart from the one in which we inhabit — the realm of their imagination, where absurdity can be embraced, reality rethought and magnified.
+Whether the medium is words, sounds, images, or fashion, artists work in a world apart from the one in which we inhabit — the realm of their imagination, where absurdity can be embraced, reality rethought and magnified.
 Writers, and all artists, push boundaries and reposition them in the framework of society, their guidelines somewhere between the speculative and the impossible.
-I appreciate the varied art forms I experience each day – the sheen of a dress, the glare of a headlight, the shadow of a 28-storey building.
+Art is spoken in many languages – the sheen of a dress, the glare of a headlight, the shadow of a building, music, literature, film.
 Someone created these things.
 And without the process of creation, without the expression of art, we lose something beautiful — freedom.

-Copyright © Cristina Rizzuto, 2011
+Copyright © Cristina Rizzuto, 2014